Should You Take Belly Dancing Classes At Home or in the Studio?

 Instructors may provide their biographies in a brochure, on a website, or word-of-mouth advertising.
 The biography will include her knowledge of Middle Eastern dance and music, her styles of interest, performance experiences, and other highlights which help to acknowledge her qualifications to teach.
 As of this writing, there is no formal certification for anyone who teaches this dance.

 If available in your hometown or nearby cities, attend belly dancing workshops and seminars as attending these events will allow you see teachers and their students dancing different styles.
-This is an opportunity to watch as well as meet with these teachers and students to help determine which teacher will be your chosen instructor.
+This is an opportunity to watch and meet with these teachers and students to help determine the type of instructor and dance style that interests you...

 Qualified instructors do know Middle Eastern dances, music, and musical instruments.
-They also have real experiences performing with or without bands and have worked Middle Eastern restaurants, or do show performances.
-Regardless of the instructor's age or her longevity in this field she does keep up with the changes and is constantly updating her information by taking private lessons from a celebrity belly dancer or attending workshops and seminars keeping her knowledge current.
+They also have real experiences performing with or without bands and work in Middle Eastern restaurants, or do stage performances.
+Regardless of the instructor's age or her longevity in this field she does keep up with changes and is constantly updating her information by taking private lessons from a celebrity belly dancer or attending workshops and seminars keeping her knowledge fresh and current.

 - Knowledge of her specialty and real dance experience